ShuoshuoHou/shuoshuo/content/authors/admin/_index.md

 # - Researchers
 ---

 Welcome!
 I am a current Pd.D.
-Candidate in Economics major at Temple University.
-I study real business cycle from the micro and macro perspective.
-I expect to enter the job market in summer 2021.
+Candidate in the Department of Economics at Temple University.
+My research interests are in Macroeconomics with a focus on the input-output network and business cycle fluctuations.
+I will be on the job market over the 2021-2021 academic year.